 You can add: fresh or dried herbs and spices, fresh juices like orange, maple syrup, miso paste, tahini, nutritional yeast, goat cheese, hemp seeds, sundried tomatoes, olives, garlic, chives etc. I have made a tonne of different kinds of dressing and have not yet disliked one.
 To blend my dressings, I like to use my mini blender.
-For a beautifully creamy, vegan dressing you can add a few raw cashews and blend.
+For a beautifully creamy, vegan dressing you can add 1/4 cup raw cashews or hemp hearts and blend.

 Whether you are vegetarian or not, in order to make your salad filling (and delicious) enough to fuel you for more than an hour, you should add some kind of delicious protein.
-Grilled salmon, turkey, chicken, tofu, and eggs are all great.
+Grilled salmon, turkey, chicken, grass fed steak, tempeh and eggs are all great.
 Variety is key.

-Spice up your salad with a variety of nuts or seeds; my faves for salads are pumpkin, hemp, sunflower, walnut, and cashews.
-The good fat will keep you satiated.
+Fancy up your salad with a variety of nuts or seeds; my faves for salads are pumpkin, hemp, sunflower, walnut, almond and cashews.
+The good fat will keep you satiated longer.

 Your salad does not have to be just spinach or just romaine lettuce.
 That’s lame.

 I like to use a variety of greens in each salad to keep things fresh.
 Consider using fresh chopped herbs like parsley, cilantro or dill as part of your greens blend, as well as napa cabbage, bok choy, kale, frisée, watercress, sprouts, and any other baby greens you can find (as they will be the most tender).